mitranim/posterus/readme.md

   })
 ```

-#### `future.finally(finalise)`
+#### `future.finally(finalizer)`

-where `finalise: ƒ(error, result): any`
+where `finalizer: ƒ(error, result): any`

-Variant of [`.map()`](#futuremapmapper) that doesn't catch the error and doesn't
+Variant of [`.map()`](#futuremapmapper) that doesn't change the result.
+Useful
-change the result.
-Useful for cleanup operations.
+for cleanup operations.

-Attempts to mimic synchronous `try/finally` as closely as possible.
-An error
+Mimics the synchronous `try/finally` as closely as possible.
+An error produced by
-produced by the finaliser overrides the previous error or result.
-Futures
+the finalizer overrides the previous error or result.
+Futures returned by the
-returned by the finaliser delay the outcome, just like normal synchonous
+finalizer delay the outcome, just like normal synchonous operations in a
-operations in a `try/finally` block delay the return.
+`try/finally` block delay the return, without changing it.

-Note: the finaliser won't run if the future is canceled.
-The owner of the future
-is responsible for running cleanup when canceling it.

 ```js
 Future.fromResult('<result>')